lydiaYchen/GAI/README.md

-# GenAI
+# Generative Artificial Intelligence

-:warning: **I am still developing the course content.
-The content will be only be finalized by the end of the first week of the semester.**

-This repository contains the materials of the  **Seminar on Generative AI ** - Spring 2024 at BeNeFri .
+This repository contains the materials of the  **Seminar on Generative AI ** - Spring 2024 at BeNeFri.

 ##  <a name='Importantlinks'></a>Important links